KasperSkytte/setup_popos/README.md

 # Setup Pop!_OS after a clean install
-Setup a clean machine as I'm used to
+Setup a clean machine as I'm used to it

 ## To-do